First Hundred Years' War: Treaty of Paris

-Further disputes: 1293-1325
+Further disputes: 1293–1325

 Gascon War

-On 5 June 1286, Edward I of England paid homage to Philip IV of France.
-The scene took place in a hall of the royal palace in the presence of the court.
-Taken from the Grandes Chroniques de France, illuminated by Jean Fouquet.
+The English Angevin Empire and France after the 1259 Treaty of Paris and the 1271 deaths of the Count and Countess of Poitou.

 In 1272, Henry was succeeded by his son, Edward, who continued to keep peaceable relations with the kings of France during the beginning of his reign.
-In 1286, Edward visited France to pay homage to the new king Philip IV "the Fair" of France.
+In 1286, Edward visited France to pay homage to the new king Philip IV 'the Fair' of France.
 However, by 1293, an informal war had broken out between English, Gascon, Norman, and French sailors which resulted in the sacking of La Rochelle which was a part of the Capetian royal demesne.
 Despite Edmund Crouchback's best efforts to keep the peace and, on behalf of his brother Edward, show no intention of war by giving up Gascony's chief fortress, the French Parlement declared Gascony forfeit when Edward refused to appear before him in Paris.
 In response, Edward renounced his vassalage to the French king and prepared for war.
 The main English army, under Henry de Lacy, was ambushed and defeated at the Battle of Bonnegarde in 2 February 1297 by Robert II d'Artois.
 Little could now be done about the French occupation of Gascony, however, Edward allied himself with Guy, Count of Flanders; Henry III, Count of Bar; John I, count of Holland; and Adolf, king of the Germans, and landed an army in northern France in late August 1297 to support his Flemish allies.
 However, the French had already beaten back the Flemish at the Battle of Furnes, forcing Edward to move south and support Henry's raids into France instead.
 In 1299, the Treaties of Montreuil and Chartres, along with Edward's marriage to Philip's half-sister, Margaret, produced a prolonged armistice.
 Eventually in 1303, a peace treaty was signed that handed Gascony back to Edward and renewed the feudal contract.